August 13, 2017

 So, we're highly uncertain about how hard alignment will be and we think that it makes a lot of sense to get started on this academic field building in this area.
 If the worst case scenario is that we build this field and the problems turn out to be easier than we expected, that seems pretty good.

-So, misalignment field building, I think, is a lot clearer than strategic risk field building is.
+I think we're a lot clearer how misalignment field building will go than we are about how strategic risk field building will go.
 In reward learning and reliability, and then in AI alignment more broadly, I think that the academic field of AI and machine learning research contains the people who have the kinds of skills and capabilities that we need for AI alignment research already.
 And this is an area where philanthropic funding can just directly have an impact.
 There's a bit of a funding puzzle to do with having all these different chickens and eggs that you need in order to get a good research field up and running.
 And that includes having professors who can host students, having students who are interested in working on these problems and having workshops and venues that can coordinate the research community and kind of weave people together so that they can communicate about what questions are most important.

-I think it's most obvious how this kind of field building work could pay off in the longer term.
+I think it's obvious that this kind of field building work could pay off in the longer term.
 If you imagine this AI alignment community building up over many decades, it's obvious.
-But actually, I think that if we're thinking about the short timelines, that seem possible, those greater than 10% in the next 20 years or so.
-If we want to develop experts who will be ready to make essential contributions on that timeline, this is among the best ways to do that, because we're finding PhD students who have a lot of the necessary skills already and getting them to start thinking about and working on these problems as soon as we can.
+But actually, I think that even if we want to develop experts who will be ready to make essential contributions on short timelines, this is among the best ways to do that, because we're finding PhD students who have a lot of the necessary skills already and getting them to start thinking about and working on these problems as soon as we can.

 So, this is a scenario where we've done a pretty significant amount of grant making so far and we have some more in the works.
 There have been a couple big grants to senior academics in artificial intelligence and machine learning.
 The biggest ones being to Stuart Russell and his co-investigators, several other professors, at the Center for Human Compatible AI, which is based in Berkeley and also has branches at couple of their universities.
 There's another big grant that went to Joshua Bengio and bunch of his co-investigators at The Montreal Institute for Learning Algorithms.
 And that's a fairly recent grant.
 There are more students coming into that institute in the fall who we're hoping to get involved with this research.